manu-peter/kubernetes/README.md

 Inspired by Google's internal cluster management system, Borg, Kubernetes makes everything associated with deploying and managing your application easier.

-Kubernetes Providies automated container orchestration, Kubernetes improves your reliability and reduces the time and resources attributed to daily operations
+Kubernetes Providies automated container orchestration, Kubernetes improves your reliability and reduces the time and resources attributed to daily operations.